 DaVinci Resolve is a potential software tool for video editors and is commonly used by professionals.
 There are so many tools and features to explore inside, but if you are a beginner then you may not be able to use it so interactively.

-The article below will provide you complete information about how you can import your files to DVR.
-It will provide useful information to beginners but if you are searching for advanced tips, then it is good to visit Best Tutorials for DaVinci Resolve in 2017 .
+In DaVinci Resolve 15, you will find that there are Fusion visual effects and motion graphics, and Fairlight audio tools built in it, and you can now import DaVinci RAW codec file to it directly.
 DVR extends its support to four different types of file formats and the list covers all popular sets, hence you can process your media files fast.

-- Some of the most commonly processed image file formats are: .tif, .psd, .png, .dng, .jpg, .exr and .dpx.
+Some of the most commonly processed image file formats are: .tif, .psd, .png, .dng, .jpg, .exr and .dpx.

-- It also allows FCPXML/EDL/AAF files.
+It also allows FCPXML/EDL/AAF files.

-Method 1: Import from Media Browser
+Method 3: Import from Media Browser

 Once you have created your project, then simply click on Preferences at top left corner of DVR.

 Step 1: Set your hard drive for DVR interaction and then check the option “automatically display attached storage locations”.